The Original Question was:

-Prof. Andy McIntosh has submitted a fully illustrated article Trilobite Eyes in answer to this question.
+Prof. Andy McIntosh has written an illustrated article Trilobite Eyes in answer to this question.
 PDF here.

 To get you started, we summarise his introduction: